Comparative Analysis of Modern Machine Learning Models for Retail Sales Forecasting: Methodology and Data

-The dataset structure and challenges are comparable to those reported in major demand forecasting benchmarks such as the M5 Competition\cite{m5_summary} or Rossman study case \cite{Middel_Davel} and industry-specific datasets from companies like Zalando \cite{kunz2023deeplearningbasedforecasting} and Amazon\cite{amazonForecastingHistory2021}.
-However, unlike some e-commerce datasets which benefit from smoother, denser demand signals, B\&M retail environments such as the one studied here are more exposed to changes in consumer demand, localized promotions, and physical differences across stores, which further drive stability of consumer demand.
+Table 1 summarizes the dataset characteristics.
+The dataset comprises 46,841 daily SKU-level time series with a mean length of 727 observations and a median of 794.
+The missingness rate of 20.9\% and coverage ratio of 78.8\% reflect typical retail operations.
+Nearly all series (99.9\%) contain at least one zero-sale day, with an average of 492 zero-sale days per series, indicating highly intermittent demand patterns.
+These characteristics pose challenges for traditional forecasting approaches designed for continuous demand patterns.

-Together, these characteristics highlight the need for robust forecasting models that can handle intermittent demand, assortment volatility, and varying data coverage challenges common in real-world retail but often underrepresented in more sanitized datasets in academic research.
+The dataset structure and challenges are comparable to those reported in major demand forecasting benchmarks such as the M5 Competition\cite{m5_summary} or Rossmann study case \cite{Middel_Davel}.
+However, unlike e-commerce datasets, which benefit from denser demand signals, B\&M retail environments are more exposed to localized promotions and physical differences across stores.